 Storage

 Fridge: Store dashi in a jar or airtight storage container.
-It will keep in the fridge for about 1 week.
+It will keep in the fridge for up to 1 week.

 Did you like this tutorial?
 Are there variations in your own dashi recipe that you would like to share?
 Share your tips and recommendations in the comments section below!